Bob Jenkins: Post ABC/ESPN

 After being released from ABC/ESPN in 2003, Jenkins joined the Indianapolis Motor Speedway staff in various roles including public address announcer and designated emcee of various events and press gatherings (such as the Victory Banquet, Last Row Party, and press conferences).
 The 2003 Brickyard 400 was his first foray as part of the P.A. team.
 In 2004, he had a short stint as an announcer for Champ Car on Spike TV but was soon fired by the production company.
 He joined SPEED and was an anchor for Speed News for a little over one year.
 Jenkins has also been a contributor to WIBC radio in Indianapolis, and the communications director for the Premier Racing Association.
 In 2006, Jenkins was the chief announcer of the IMS Radio Network for the U.S. Grand Prix, and in 2007, called Indy Pro Series broadcasts on ESPN2.
-He anchored the Allstate 400 on the radio, his first NASCAR race call since November 2000.
+He anchored the 2007 Brickyard 400 on the radio, his first NASCAR race call since November 2000.
 For 2007–2008, he returned to the IMS Radio Network for the Indy 500, reporting from the turn two position.

-In 2008, Jenkins returned to the ESPN booth for two IndyCar races, the Rexall Edmonton Indy and the Gold Coast Indy 300 at Surfers Paradise.
-Regular play-by-play announcer Marty Reid was unable to broadcast because of prior engagements.
+In 2008, Jenkins returned to the ESPN booth for two IndyCar races, the Edmonton Indy and the Gold Coast Indy 300 at Surfers Paradise.
+Regular play-by-play announcer Marty Reid was unable to broadcast due to scheduling conflicts.